What Is Software Localization & Who Needs It

 How does that happen, in a technological sense?

-Easy — software localization.
+Easy — Software Localization.

 Software localization is, to a large degree, self-explanatory.
 It is perhaps not difficult to imagine that a software program can be adjusted for shoring up the digital infrastructure of a domain or database in an effort to reach a wide range of users who speak different languages.
 Plus, with the eCommerce boom as well as the growing number of outsourced personnel from other countries who perform their job duties remotely, software localization is no longer seen as a luxury, but a necessity.

 But software localization — and localization in totality — is about much more than lines of code responsible for auto-translating languages on a webpage or mobile app.
 It is also about putting users at ease by presenting information in a manner that invokes both familiarity and convenience.
-Translation is obviously a figure in such an equation, though words by themselves hardly tell the whole story.
+The translation is obviously a figure in such an equation, though words by themselves hardly tell the whole story.

 One needn’t work as a translator or interpreter to gain an appreciation for what software localization is designed to do.